oKatanaaa/ESA-Labs/Lab2/README.md

 to listen for the corresponding event.
 Once an event occurs, DataModificationTopic notifies all of its listeners by calling `update` method in each one and providing the corresponding `Event` instance.
-Speaking of listeners, two listeners were created:
+Speaking of EventListeners, two listeners were created:
-1. `EventLoggerListener` - logs every event into a database.
+1. `EventLoggerListener` - logs every event into the database.
 2. `EmailLoggerListener` - imitates sending a corresponding email when some event occurs.
 In truth it simply writes everything into the database.